Virtualbox Windows 11: This PC doesn’t meet the requirements

 • BypassTPMCheck

-For each value, set the value data to 1 and click OK.
+Set each of their values to 1 and click OK.

 Bypass TPM and Secure Boot Check Windows 11 installation VM